vuejs/vitepress/README.md

 ## Changelog

-Detailed changes for each release are documented in the [release notes](https://github.com/vuejs/vitepress/releases).
+Detailed changes for each release are documented in the [CHANGELOG](https://github.com/vuejs/vitepress/blob/master/CHANGELOG.md).

 ## Contribution